 Inside Villa de Leyva’s Casa Terracota

 Downstairs there are several rooms, a full working kitchen, and a dining room.
 Several bedrooms and bathrooms, one of which is hidden and holds a raised bed perfect for kids.
-Upstairs there is a master suite and additional lounging areas along with access to the upstairs patio.
-All the furniture in make out of clay, with no exceptions.
+Upstairs there is a master suite and additional lounging areas, along with access to the upstairs patio.
+All the furniture is made out of clay, with no exceptions.

 What You Need to Know